-We offer safe, effective and naturally drug-free pain management approach for your – ACUTE OR CHRONIC pain, whether is from injuries or secondary to other condition.
+We offer a safe, effective, and naturally drug-free pain management approach for both ACUTE OR CHRONIC pain, whether it’s from injuries or secondary to another condition.
 Acupuncture and Chinese Medicine modalities are a successful way to treat pain and discomforts all over the body, without side-effects.

 Most common types of pain we have successfully treated:

 - Headaches & Migraines

 How Acupuncture Relieves Pain

 Acupuncture stimulates the body’s ability to spontaneously heal injuries to the tissue through the nervous, immune, and endocrine system by creating “micro-traumas.”
 As the body heals the micro-traumas induced by acupuncture, it also heals any surrounding tissue damage left over from old injuries.

 Acupuncture releases natural painkillers — working with the insertion of the needle to send a signal through the nervous system to the brain — where chemicals such as endorphins, norepinephrine, and enkephalin are released.
 Some of these substances are 10-200 times more potent than morphine!

 Pain is one of the most common complaints in sports injuries followed by reduced function and mobility.
 The whole approach of Traditional Chinese Medicine and acupuncture is the treatment of pain and to better improve any lost function or mobility.

 The acupuncture treatment is geared toward rectifying the disorder and restoring internal harmony.